okuoku/yuni/doc/PortingNotes/CommandLine.md

 In these implementations, a character is reserved for separator.
 On Unix-like platforms, it will be `:`, on Win32 it will be `;`.

 Type 2 implementations: `chez` `larceny` `nmosh`

-### Type 3

-Type 3 implementations cannot specify library paths on command line.
-Currently IronScheme is the only example of type 3 implementation.

-Type 3 implementation: `ironscheme`

 Command line templates